-For example, did you know that there is a minimum internet upload speed that you need to be able to actually transmit a stream to the world?
-Or did you know you can use an old DSLR you might have sitting around as a webcam?
+Starting off, I’m going to tell you about the things that would actively prevent you from actually streaming.
+Did you know that there is a minimum internet upload speed that you need to be able to actually transmit a stream to the world?

 Before you continue reading this article, I strongly suggest that you check that article about the minimum upload speed mentioned above.
 If you don’t have the upload speed necessary, nothing else matters, because you won’t be able to go live at an acceptable bitrate.
 I mean, you certainly could still partake in content creation by creating YouTube content instead, but unfortunately, live streaming is simply off the table in this scenario.

 2: The Minimum Hardware Requirements for Twitch Streaming

 The other major inhibitor preventing someone from starting is the minimum hardware required to encode a stream.
 These are a bit more involved than checking your internet speed, as there are a plethora of components out there that are more than capable of encoding a live stream with performance to spare.
 I will try to make this as simple as possible for you so that you have a good idea without having to scour the internet for hours like I did when I was first starting out.